FlatIO/embed-client/README.md

 ### `off(event: string, callback?: function): void`

 Remove an event listener for the specified event.
-If no `callback` is specified, all the listener for the event will be removed.
+If no `callback` is specified, all the listeners for the event will be removed.

 ```js
 function positionChanged(position) {